These Heart-Shaped Emoji Fruit Snacks Are Perfect For Valentine's Day

 Love is officially in the air with the return of fan-favorite candies.
-Welch's Heart-Shaped Valentine Emoji Fruit Snacks are the perfect way to celebrate Valentine's Day this February.
-It's time to sweeten up the season with kissy faced emojis.
+Welch's Valentine's Day Fruit Snacks are a tasty way to celebrate Valentine's Day this February.
+Get ready, because it's time to sweeten up the season with heart-shaped fruit snacks.

 The limited-edition snacks are back, so get ready to stock up.
-Made with real fruit, Welch's Valentine's Day Fruit Snacks feature heart-shaped fruit snack pieces with fun emoji faces like a winky face, a kissy face, and a heart eyes emoji.
+Made with real fruit, Welch's Valentine's Day Fruit Snacks feature heart-shaped fruit snack pieces with fun emoji faces like a winking face, a kissy face, and a heart-eyes face.
 There are many different heart-shaped gummies in a bag, which you'll find in an assortment of colors including red, yellow, purple, and orange.
-Each pouch even has a “To/From” section so that you can easily personalize the gift to send to anyone you want to have a sweet treat this holiday.
+Each pouch even has a “To/From” section, so you can easily personalize the gift to send to anyone you want to have a sweet treat this holiday.
 Available for a limited time as of publication, you can snag ·a 28-count box of snacks for $4.99 at Target and a 32-count box for $4.98 at Walmart.

 If you're fully diving into treat world, you'll want to check out other Valentine's Day treats available now.
 Kit Kat's new Raspberry and Crème flavor is in stores nationwide through Valentine's Day, and the new Kit Kats feature the iconic wafers you know and love with a twist.
 Instead of the classic milk chocolate coating, the Valentine's Day special is coated in raspberry-flavored white crème.
 A 7.5-ounce bag of the adorable candies will cost you about $3.49 and a 9-ounce bag goes for $4.09.

-Note: Editor's Note: This post has been updated to reflect the official name of the product.